aroberge/avantpy/proposal/idea.md

 - AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concept in a given human language.
 - AvantPy is a preprocessor, that converts programs written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.
+  - A given program could include a mix of code written in normal Python and in a specific dialect.
-- AvantPy also includes tool to analyze Python tracebacks and translate them into easier to understand feedback for users.
+- AvantPy also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for users.
 - AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using standard Python.
+- AvantPy is supported by a website that includes very basic explanations of programming concepts.
+These explanations can be linked to by tracebacks.

-**AvantPy does not exist yet.** For now, it is a concept inspired by various experimental implementations.
+**AvantPy does not exist yet.** For now, it is a concept inspired by various experiments.

-In addition, AvantPy **could** possibly include an REPL designed to make use of the above.
-However, I do not see this as important as the other aspects, and do not believe that it should be implemented until all of the other parts have been implemented.
+In addition, AvantPy **could** possibly include an REPL designed to make use of the above, something which I have also explored.
+However, I do not see this as important as the other aspects, and do not believe that it should be worked on until all of the other parts have been properly implemented.

 ## What is meant by training wheels?